vishalanarase/bookstore/openapiclient/README.md

-# Go API client for openapi
+# Go API client for openapiclient

 API for managing a bookstore.